 - Chocolate chips, white chocolate chips, peanut butter, butterscotch or whatever your favorite is.

-- Chia seeds or hemp hearts – add a tablespoon or two for extra nutrition.
+- Chia seeds or hemp hearts – add a tablespoon for extra nutrition.

 - Swap the almond extract for vanilla extract, coconut extract, cake batter extract or whatever flavor you’re craving.